 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Persuasion: Persuading others to change their minds or behavior.

 - Deliver Driver

-In the United States, there were 467,900 jobs for Driver/Sales Worker in 2016.
+In 2016, there was an estimated number of 467,900 jobs in the United States for Driver/Sales Worker.
 There is little to no growth in job opportunities for Driver/Sales Worker.
-Due to new job openings and attrition, there will be an average of 48,200 job openings in this field each year.
+The BLS estimates 48,200 yearly job openings in this field.